facebookresearch/mmf/README.md

 |

 ```
-The log files for tensorbord is stored under boards/
+The log files for tensorbord are stored under `boards/`

 ### Preprocess dataset
-If you want to start from the original VQA dataset and preprocess data by yourself, use the follow instructions.
+If you want to start from the original VQA dataset and preprocess data by yourself, use the following instructions.
 ***This part is not necessary if you download all data from quick start.***

 #### VQA v2.0

-Dowload dataset
+Download dataset
 ```bash
 cd ../
 mkdir -p orig_data/vqa_v2.0